 Such deficits may include lowering taxes and increasing government spending (which would represent a deficit in their budget).

-Although he is not without his critics, as his ideas marked a step away from Laissez Faire policies espoused by the likes of Adam Smith, there is no denying the influence Keynes’ theories have had.
+Although Keynes' theories are not without critics, as his ideas marked a step away from Laissez Faire policies espoused by the likes of Adam Smith, there is no denying the influence Keynes’ theories have had.

-In other words: the government should focus solely on maintaining sustainable rates of economic ability.
+Monetarism advocates for government control over how much money is in circulation and focus solely on maintaining sustainable rates of economic ability.

-As such, in contrast to Keynes, the concept of monetarism goes against proposals or suggestions for excessive government intervention or regulation.
+In contrast to Keynesian theory, monetarism goes against proposals or suggestions for excessive government intervention or regulation.

 - George Akerlof;